clustermin/fastcron/src/content/docs/blog/priority-level.md

 ---
 title: 'Priority level: a better way to categorize items'
-description: You can now set priority (Normal, High, Higher) for cronjobs, groups, variables, notification channels, and team members.
+description: You can now set priority (Normal, High, Higher) for cronjobs, groups, notification channels, and team members.
 pubDate: 'Sep 18, 2024'
 ---